Liberia: CDC Gets New Auxiliary for Disadvantaged Youth Amid Claims of Abandonment

 Carlon, who works as Assistant Manager for Environmental Social Impacts Assessment (ESIA) at Liberia Environmental Protection Agency, explained "we cannot continue to divide our people, based on who wears clean clothes or dirty clothes or who rides a ca or a motorbike."

-Explaining further on what inspired the establishment of 'Congress Disadvantaged Youth for Progressive Change', Mr. Carlon said "the reason is very simple.
+Explaining further on what inspired the establishment of 'Congress Disadvantage Youth for Progressive Change', Mr. Carlon said "the reason is very simple.

 Said Carlon: "Men that understand the philosophical principle of the universal and the scientific basis on which structures are established will know that without people there will be no government.
 So it's important that the militants, laymen, sons of peasants are always structured into the development of our country."

-He further explained, "any government or official that fails to realize that, you are living in space" because these are the people whom we are called to serve."
+He further explained "any government or official that fails to realize that, you are living in space" because these are the people whom we are called to served."

 Carlon admonished disadvantaged youth who gathered at the party's headquarters to witness the launch of the new auxiliary not to underestimate what CDC can do for them.